Suipoxvirus

 Suipoxvirus is a genus of viruses in the family Poxviridae and subfamily Chordopoxvirinae.
 Swine serve as natural hosts.
-There is only one species in this genus: Swinepox virus.
+There is only one species in this genus: Swinepox virus (Suipoxvirus swinepox).
 Diseases associated with this genus include asymptomatic skin disease.

 Structure

 Viruses in Suipoxvirus are enveloped, with brick-shaped geometries.
 Genomes are linear, around 175 kilobases in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment of the viral proteins to host glycosaminoglycans (GAGs), which mediates endocytosis of the virus into the host cell.
 The virion undergoes fusion with the plasma membrane to release the core into the host cytoplasm.
 Early genes are transcribed in the cytoplasm by viral RNA polymerase.
 Early expression begins at 30 minutes post-infection.
 The core is completely uncoated as early expression ends, and the viral genome is now free in the cytoplasm.

 Intermediate genes are expressed, triggering genomic DNA replication at approximately 100 minutes post-infection.
 Late genes are expressed from 140 min to 48 hours post-infection, producing all structural proteins.
 The assembly of progeny virions starts in cytoplasmic viral factories and produces a spherical, immature particle.
 This virus particle matures into a brick-shaped, intracellular mature virion (IMV).
 This IMV virion can be released upon cell lysis, or can acquire a second double membrane from trans-Golgi and bud as external enveloped virion (EEV).

 Replication follows the DNA strand displacement model.
 DNA-templated transcription is the method of transcription.
 The virus exits the host cell by existing in occlusion bodies after cell death and remaining infectious until finding another host.

 Swine serve as the natural host.